Oarcinae/FactorioScenarioMultiplayerSpawn/README.md

 ## WARNING!
 IN DEVELOPMENT!
 NOT STABLE!
 I just started 0.17 compatibility work... this is buggy as HELL.
 Don't expect any smooth experience.
 And with scenarios, you lose ALL progress when it crashes.
 This is NOT like a mod where you can remove it and sometimes recover your map.

+## 0.17 Changes

+#### Soft mods removal
+I have removed most of the soft mods, including RSO.
+Now that 0.17 has proper auto mod syncing with the server, you should use actual mods.
+That will make the scenario easier to maintain and require less changes whenever you update since there will be less to configure.

+#### Removal of cmd line map gen settings
+0.17 allows you to provide map generation settings using --map-gen-settings when you launch the scenario from the command line.
+You should be using that to generate your maps.
+I will include an example/recommended settings with the scenario but it's up to you to make sure your game launches with whatever settings you want.

 ## Instructions for starting a server

 ### STEP 1